Widdershin/markdown-doctest/README.md

 Why on earth?
 ---

-As an open source developer, there are few things more embarassing than a user opening an issue to inform you that your README example is broken!
+As an open source developer, there are few things more embarrassing than a user opening an issue to inform you that your README example is broken!
 With  `markdown-doctest`, you can rest easy knowing that your example code is *actually runnable*.

 Installation
 ---